 How The Institute Is Different

-The John S. Watson Institute for Public Policy has a “Praxis” orientation that enhances its ability to translate policy to multiple constituencies and stakeholders.
-“Linking People to Policy” remains at the core of The Institute’s work, communicating policy messages to diverse audiences and increasing the level of engagement and the number of participants and voices in the policy making process.
+The John S. Watson Institute for Public Policy has a “Praxis” orientation that enhances its ability to analyze and translate policy for multiple constituencies and stakeholders.
+The Institute's work links people to policy by interpreting the impact of public policy to diverse audiences, which increases the level of engagement and the number of participants and voices in the policy making process.

 The Institute's focus is on developing real-world solutions to practical issues, as opposed to abstract, theoretical issues and policy post-mortems.
 The Institute differs from traditional higher education "think tanks" in our approach and the work we do: